datagrok/subcommander/README.md

 				quux/
 			.mytool.context

-Then, from anywhere within foo/bar:

-		mytool status

-will source foo/bar/.mytool.context, and then execute ~/bin/mytool.d/status with the following variables set:
+Then, from anywhere within foo/bar, running `mytool status` would execute ~/bin/mytool.d/status` as before, with the following variables set:

-		SC_CONTEXT  # The path to the context, in this case foo/bar SC_MAIN		# The basename of your tool

-To see what variables are set by subcommander when it executes your tool, try the `info` subcommand included with subcommander.

-		ln -s /path/to/subcommander ~/bin/mytool/
-		cd foo/bar
-		mytool info
+		SC_NAME=mytool
+		SC_CONTEXT=foo/bar

+If you would like to call hook scripts or set variables into the environment specific to your project, just add those commands to the context file `.mytool.context`.
+If you would like to hook into each invocation of your script regardless of context, you may also create an executable script named `~/.mytoolrc`.

+The context file is, by default, acutally an _executable shell script_.
+You can replace it with any executable, written in any language, as long as you follow its convention of executing (with `exec()`) its argument list.

 ## Other tools like this one